how to organize a charity tournamentIn this blog post, you will learn how to organize a charity tournament in 5 steps.

 Promotion is critical for getting people to attend in the first place.
 Use social media to drum up some buzz around your event.
 Give regular updates that feature sponsors, showcase auction items, and highlight the cause you are raising money for.
 This helps to attract both participants as well as donors.

-You can also leverage local media outlets, community bulletin boards, or even golf networks.
+You can also leverage local media outlets, community bulletin boards, or even local sport networks.

-Follow Shawn Costello’s blog for all things golf and golf charity events.
+Follow Shawn Costello’s blog for all things PGA and charity events.